 As you know I have been working on the homework for the Noodlehead Cargo Duffle*.
 This is one of the most difficult bags I have ever made, including the Liesl Backpack, though I think the directions are the problem and not the actual bag.
 Also, there is a lot of prep and, as you know, I like to get straight to the sewing.
 As I have said, the directions are too brief for me.

 These handles can be used for other types of bags, so this tutorial creates a useful skill.
+If you want to use webbing, look at the directions in the Running with Scissors pattern to learn how Annie Unrein of byAnnie covers webbing with fabric.

 In this case, I couldn’t understand the directions for making the handles.
 I looked at them several times until I decided just to try what they said and see if that worked.
 I did what the directions said, though they didn’t make sense, and the directions actually worked!
 Me or the directions?
 You decide.